zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Ashley says, “So, how do you travel?”
 How do you ge t from one place to another if you always have motion sickness?
 Terrell says, “ Very rarely,” not very often, “and usually with one foot on the ground,” meaning he walks.
 He doesn't take any sort of vehicle to get from one place to anothe r.

-Now let's listen to the dialog, this time at a norm al speed.
+Now let's listen to the dialog, this time at a normal speed.

 [start of dialog]